umr-ds/mprun/Readme.md

 The detail panel shows each worker's name, WID, backend, state, join time, last check-in, and current run.

+## Experiment backends

+Backends control *where* and *how* experiment runs are executed.
+Each experiment declares which backends it supports via the `backends` field in its TOML definition.
+Workers declare which backends they offer in their config.
+The server only dispatches runs to workers whose backends overlap with the experiment's requirements.

+### NATIVE

+Runs the experiment directly on the worker's host system without sandboxing.
+The worker unpacks the experiment archive, sets up environment variables and files, then executes the main script natively.

+Use this when:
+- The worker host already has all required dependencies.
+- No isolation between runs is needed.
+- You want the simplest possible setup.

+### DOCKER

+Builds a Docker image from the experiment's `Dockerfile`, then runs the executable inside a container.
+The experiment directory is volume-mounted into the container at `/workspace`.

+The **`Dockerfile`** is responsible for:
+- Installing dependencies (Python packages, system libraries, etc.).
+- Copying environment files (from `[environment_files]`) to their configured destinations.

+The `Dockerfile` must be in the same directory as the experiment's TOML file.
+When the `DOCKER` backend is declared, the `Dockerfile` is automatically included in the experiment archive and validated on submission.

+Use this when:
+- Experiments need isolated environments.
+- Different experiments require conflicting dependency versions.
+- The worker host should not be modified by experiment code.

+### Dispatch logic

+When a worker polls for work, the server finds the first waiting run whose `backends` intersect with the worker's declared backends.
+If the worker supports both `NATIVE` and `DOCKER`, the Docker backend is preferred.

 ## Experiment creation

 Experiments are defined in TOML files and submitted via `mprun_client create <file.toml>` or the TUI's Create-Mode.

 The TOML file must live in the same directory as the `executable` (and `setup_executable`, if used).
 All paths in `environment_files` are resolved relative to that directory.
+If using the `DOCKER` backend, a `Dockerfile` must also be present in the same directory.

 ### Minimal example